dtasada/GnomeMansLand/markdown/tutorial.md

         // Allocate memory for a list
         var list = std.ArrayList(u8).init(alloc);
         defer list.deinit(); // This will run at the end of the function, freeing the list's memory.
-        // or `errdefer list.deinit()`. this will only happen if the function returns an error.
+        // or `errdefer list.deinit()`. this will only happen if the function returns an error. note that in this example you wouldn't want that because you wanna clean up the memory no matter what.
         // ... do stuff with the list ...
     }
     ```